Armenian Catholic Church: Armenia, Georgia and Eastern Europe

 Armenian Catholics originated in what is today Armenia, Georgia and Eastern Europe.
 Beginning in the late 1920s, persecution caused many Armenian Catholics to emigrate.
 In 1991, after the fall of the Soviet Union, the Bishop of Rome, Pope John Paul II merged the communities in Georgia and Russia with those in Armenia, creating the new Ordinariate for Catholics of Armenian Rite in Eastern Europe, with its residence in Gyumri.
 The city was not chosen by chance: most Catholic Armenians live in the northern parts of Armenia.
 This has become a kind of basis for fence-mending with the coreligionists on the other side of the border.

+In 1992, Vasken I, Catholicos of the Armenian Apostolic Church, announced that "The presence of the Armenian Catholic Church in Armenia is unacceptable and to be refuted", a decision made as a result of a Holy Synod held on 26 September 1992.

 Today Catholic Armenians of Samtskhe-Javakheti live together in Akhaltsikhe and in the nearby villages, as well as in the regions of Akhalkalaki and Ninotsminda.
 The communities in the last two regions, which are mainly rural, are found in rather distant areas, but the most important link is the historical memory of Catholicism.

 A small seminary was established in Gyumri, Armenia, in 1994; there candidates for the priesthood engage in basic studies before moving to the Pontifical College of the Armenians (established 1885) in Rome, where they pursue philosophy and theology.

-There are also tens of thousands of Armenian Catholics in Russia, due to the extensive migration from Armenia to Russia that has occurred since the collapse of the Soviet Union.
+There are also tens of thousands of Armenian Catholics in Russia, due to the extensive migration from Armenia to Russia that occurred during the collapse of the Soviet Union.